Matthias-Wandel/jhead/readme.txt

     Windows:

-    Make sure visual C is on your path (I use version 6, but it shouldn't matter much).
+    Make sure visual C is on your path (I use version 6 from 1998, but it shouldn't matter much).
     Run the batch file make.bat

     Linux & Unices: